 2. Millet Climate & Policy Lab

 Can eating millets impact our climate?
 Our team of researchers and volunteers will facilitate and promote a nuanced understanding of how millets—known to be climate-smart—can help tackle the climate crisis.

 Volunteer to be a project researcher by filling out this Volunteer Callout form.

 3. Millet Resource Bank

 Want to find out about all the work in India around millets?
 Our open-access repository lists and gathers details from various efforts across India focussed on promoting, distributing, and making millets more accessible.
-This evolving bank will include farmer groups, environmental organisations, consumer brands, restaurants, and anyone who is doing significant work in the millet space.
+This evolving bank will include producers, consumer brands, environmental organisations, restaurants, and anyone who is doing significant work in the millet space.

 Know anyone who is doing amazing work to promote millets, and isn’t already featured in our bank?
 Contribute by filling out this Millet Resource Bank form.